Muslim conquest of Sistan

 Map of Sakastan under the Sasanian Empire.

-The Muslim conquest of Sistan was the military struggle that led to the conquest of the Sasanian-controlled region of Sistan by the Muslim Rashidun Caliphate under the forces of the commander Abd Allah ibn Amir.

-The Persian Empire's province of Sistan in the 7th century extended from the modern Iranian province of Sistan to central Afghanistan and Baluchistan province of Pakistan.
+The Rashidun Caliphate and the succeeding Umayyad Caliphate under the Arab Muslim forces of Abd Allah ibn Amir and Abd al-Rahman ibn Samura conquered the Sasanian-controlled region of Sistan between 643 and 665.
+Sistan in the 7th century extended from the modern Iranian province of Sistan to central Afghanistan and Baluchistan province of Pakistan.

-Sistan was raided by Muslim forces from Kirman, during the reign of Caliph Umar: in 643-644 CE, Asim ibn Amr and Abdullah ibn Umar made inroads into Sistan and besieged its capital Zaranj.
+Sistan was raided by Muslim forces from Kirman, during the reign of Caliph Umar: in 643-644 CE, Asim ibn Amr and Abd Allah ibn Umar made inroads into Sistan and besieged its capital Zaranj.
 A treaty was concluded, forcing the Sistanis to pay the Kharaj.
-From that point, there were many conflicts with the Turks, who resided in the area from Kandahar to Kabul.
+From that point onwards, there were many conflicts with the Turks, who resided in the area from Kandahar to Kabul.

 Like other provinces of the Persian Empire, Sistan broke into revolt during Uthman's reign in 649 CE.
-Uthman directed the governor of Busra, Abdullah ibn Aamir to re-conquer the province.
+Uthman directed the governor of Busra, Abd Allah ibn Amir to re-conquer the province.
 A column was sent to Sistan under the command of Rabeah ibn Ziyad.
 He re-conquered it up to what is now Zaranj in Afghanistan.
 Rabeah ibn Ziyad was made governor of Sistan.
-He remained there for years, then he left for Busra, and the province again broke into revolt in a larger area.
+He remained there for years, then he left for Basra, and the province again broke into revolt in a larger area.

-Abdullah ibn Aamir sent Abdulrehman ibn Sumra to undertake the operation.
-Abdur Rahman ibn Sumra led the Muslim forces to Sistan and after crossing the frontier and overcoming resistance in the border towns advanced to Zaranj, which at the time was named Zahidan.
-Once Zaranj was captured Abdulrehman marched into Afghanistan and conquered it north up to Kabul after proceeding to Hindu Kush mountain range, Zamindawar and the mountain of Ghor, which at the time was named Mandesh.
+Abd Allah ibn Amir sent Abd al-Rahman ibn Samura to undertake the operation.
+Abd al-Rahman ibn Samura led the Muslim forces to Sistan and after crossing the frontier and overcoming resistance in the border towns advanced to Zaranj, which at the time was named Zahidan.
+Once Zaranj was captured Abd al-Rahman marched into Afghanistan and conquered it north up to Kabul after proceeding to Hindu Kush mountain range, Zamindawar and the mountain of Ghor, which at the time was named Mandesh.
 During this campaign he destroyed some golden Idols and successfully captured the local Kushan Sahi king.
 He returned to Zaranj and remained governor until Uthman's death in 656.

 The Campaign

-Abd al-Rahman ibn Samura installed a Rashidun governor of Sistan.
+Abd al-Rahman ibn Samura was installed as Rashidun governor of Sistan.
 He made an expedition against Kabul's king and defeated him and forced him to sign a treaty.
-After that Abd al-Rahman ibn Samura marched against Zabulistan, Bost and Arachosia and added these regions to the Muslim Empire.
+After that Abd al-Rahman marched against Zabulistan, Bost and Arachosia and added these regions to the Muslim Empire.
 At the same time the ruler of Kabul broke the treaty and forced Abd al-Rahman ibn Samura to march against him and recapture Kabul.
 The ruler of Kabul was taken captive and embraced Islam.

 The invasion ended the principality of the Nezak Huns which had been established since 484 CE.